dacadeorg/dacade-frontend-app/.github/pull_request_template.md

 # Submit a pull request

-Thank you for submitting a pull request!
-To speed up the review process, please ensure that everything below is true:

-1. This is not a duplicate of an existing pull request.
+- [ ] This is not a duplicate of an existing pull request.
-2. No existing features have been broken without good reason.
+- [ ] No existing features have been broken without good reason.
-3. Your commit messages are detailed
+- [ ] Your commit messages are detailed
-4. The code style guideline have been followed.
+- [ ] The code style guideline have been followed.
-5. Documentation has been updated to reflect your changes.
+- [ ] Documentation has been updated to reflect your changes.
-6. Tests have been added or updated to reflect your changes.
+- [ ] Tests have been added or updated to reflect your changes.
-7. All tests pass.
+- [ ] All tests pass.

 ---